 "One of the core things in any interdisciplinary practice is that you can’t know everything about every subject.
 It's about what you do with the content, not about how much content you know.
 You’ll very rarely in Liberal Arts be asked to memorise things because it’s much more about how you’re able to work with the information that you are given."

 Transitioning from school or college to university can feel both exciting and daunting.
 Styles of teaching are different and there will be more opportunities for you to make your own decisions and study independently.
 This is doubly the case within Liberal Arts, where you will have the freedom to build your own degree course (via your route/pathway) based on your intellectual interests.

 To help you prepare for university life, we have created a bespoke Liberal Arts Welcome Week Moodle page that is full of resources and helpful information to ease your transition onto the course.
 Feel free to start exploring these resources before you arrive at Warwick (once you have enrolled).
 Indeed, you are warmly encouraged to watch all of the videos on the Liberal Arts Welcome Week Moodle pages and to note down any questions you have about the material.
 You’ll have many opportunities to ask these questions during Welcome Week.

 Your personal tutor

-"Hi everyone...Lucie, Yasmin and Prish here!
-We are the current exec of the Warwick Liberal Arts Society.
-We are a chilled society made up of the Liberal Arts community!
-This year we will be running regular socials including nights out in Leamington, a day trip to Oxford and meet-ups on campus.
-In addition to this, we’ll be running our popular study skills sessions which provide a safe space for you to ask fellow Liberal Artists for advice.
-Make sure to follow us on instagram @warwickliberalartssoc for info about events, group chats and advice for incoming freshers!"
+The Warwick Liberal Arts Society is an independent society made up of the Liberal Arts community of students.
+They often run socials including nights out in Leamington, a day trip to Oxford, and meet-ups on campus.
+They also run popular study skills sessions that provide a safe space for you to ask fellow Liberal Artists for advice.
+Make sure to follow them on instagram @warwickliberalartssoc for info about events, group chats and advice for incoming freshers!